Outcomes of a cybersecurity event can be just as damaging to an organization as a more traditional business continuity/disaster...

 recovery event.
 But despite the possibility of each reporting to the same department, the disciplines typically do not interact.

-The figure below depicts how a cybersecurity incident response plan and business continuity/disaster recovery (BC/DR) activities may launch from an overall incident response plan as the triggering mechanism, but do not typically interact after that.
-As you can see, BC and DR activities are typically linked and collaborative.
+A cybersecurity incident response plan and business continuity/disaster recovery (BC/DR) activities may launch from an overall incident response plan as the triggering mechanism, but they do not typically interact after that.
+BC and DR activities are typically linked and collaborative.

-By contrast, the next figure proposes a different and potentially more effective approach to the relationship of the three disciplines.
+By contrast, a comprehensive BC/DR and cybersecurity strategy proposes a different and potentially more effective approach to the relationship of the three disciplines.
 Once an event occurs, regardless of which of the disciplines responds -- or which has primary responsibility for the incident -- all three work together.

 The second figure suggests a way to leverage the skills and resources of the three disciplines to achieve maximum value in the aftermath of an incident, especially a cyber incident.
 But a simple diagram is not enough.
 You'll want to find ways to validate the collaboration of the disciplines.